-The Pilea peperomioides is a popular houseplant thanks to its attractive coin-shaped foliage and ease of care.
+Pilea peperomioides, often referred to as the Chinese money plant, coin plant, pancake plant, or UFO plant is a popular houseplant thanks to its attractive coin-shaped foliage and ease of care.
 This flowering perennial in the nettle family (Urticaceae) is native to southern China, growing naturally along the base of the Himalayan mountains.

-It is grown primarily for its unique foliage - and although it can produce small, white flowers throughout the spring months, the Pilea peperomioides often does not flower when grown indoors.
-Learn how to grow this attractive houseplant!
+It is grown primarily for its unique foliage.
+Although it can produce small, white flowers throughout the spring months, Pilea peperomioides does not often flower when grown indoors.
+Learn how to grow this attractive houseplant.

 |Botanical Name||Pilea peperomioides|